overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 ## onExtensionUpdateStateChanged
 #### Version added: 0.132

-> Fires after the current app was updated succesfully.
+> Fires after the current app was updated successfully.

 ### The origin string